-The named executive officer is required to remain employed until he or she has accumulated five years of service in order to receive a benefit under the SERP participants are eligible for early retirement benefits when they attain age 55 with five years of service.
+The named executive officer is required to remain employed until he or she has accumulated five years of service in order to receive a benefit under the SERP.
+SERP participants are eligible for early retirement benefits when they attain age 55 with five years of service.
 The early retirement benefit is calculated based on average compensation and service at early retirement, and reduced by 5% for each year benefit commencement precedes age 65.
-Raymond A. Jean was the only named executive officer eligible for retirement benefits under the SERP during fiscal 2008.
+No current executive officers are presently eligible for retirement benefits under the SERP.